 Open-Access Mega-Journals and the Future of Scholarly Communication

 Open-access ‘mega-journals’ are an emerging publishing trend which has the potential to reshape the way researchers share their findings, remoulding the academic publishing market and radically changing the nature and reach of scholarship.
 Some people have claimed that they represent the future of scholarly communication.
-This project investigating the role of mega-journals in the academic community and beyond is a collaboration between University of Sheffield and Loughborough University.
+This project, which ran from November 2015 to December 2017, investigated the role of mega-journals in the academic community and beyond is a collaboration between University of Sheffield and Loughborough University.

 What distinguishes mega-journals from other open-access journals is their innovative approach to scope and quality.
 Their scope is unprecedentedly wide: PLOS ONE and Nature Scientific Reports, two major mega-journals, publish articles across the entire fields of science and medicine.
 Their approach to quality is based on an assessment of ‘technical soundness’, ignoring traditionally-valued criteria such as ‘importance’ and ‘interest’.
 Crucially, these are addressed after publication through sophisticated machine-generated metrics on article use and citation.
 Thus mega-journals completely reverse the trend of increasing specialisation in scholarly publishing over the last 40 years by creating massive openly-available databases of multi-disciplinary research content.